omerugi/8200bio_Challenge/README.md

 Our team: Roi Peleg, Lilach Mor, Omer Rugi

 ## About the challenge:
- 8200Bio_Data_Challenge 3rd event the was in collaboration with DermaDetect!
+ 8200Bio_Data_Challenge 3rd event in collaboration with DermaDetect!

 Given a small batch of tabular medical data and a Decision tree model, try to improve the accuracy of the model while keeping the features readable so it could be presented as a "Tree" and a doctor could make sense out of it.